 Yamanaka Training Center is used as a training facility for faculty and students of National University Corporations in the Kanto Koshin Etsu area (comprising Ibaraki, Tochigi, Gunma, Saitama, Chiba, Tokyo, Kanagawa, Niigata, Nagano, and Yamanashi).
 Students and faculty can enjoy seminars and club activities here throughout the four seasons.
 The training center is located on Yamanka Lake, which is the largest of the Fuji Five Lakes and at 981m above sea level.
 It is also the 3rd highest lake (after Chuzenji and Haruna).
 It is a picturesque area, comfortably cool even in the summer, and a perfect place from which to view the stunning Mt.
 Fuji.

 There are plenty of welfare facilities in the University of Tsukuba so that the university students and faculty members can spend comfortable college life.
 In each area on campus, there are cafeterias, coffee shops, book stores, and commodity shops.
 In addition, there are electric goods store, beauty shop, parlor, public bath, and coin shower in Residence Hall Area.

-For detailed information on the facilities (commodities, menu, etc), please refer to the website of Kosei-kai below.
+For detailed information on the facilities (commodities, menu, etc), please refer to the website below.

-Division of Student Welfare, Department of Student Affairs (In Japanese language)
+(Division of Student Welfare, Department of Student Affairs)